ComputeCanada/software-stack/pip-which-version.md

 These two options are basically useful when you have a *disjoint* set of Python packages from PyPI, not an *overlapping* set.
 This comes with a security issue: you may well have a disjoint set on day 1, but somebody in the future can simply upload a Python package with the same name and version as your private package, and it may be installed in your infrastructure without you even noticing it.

-For this reason, if you opt to using these two options, you should *also* use `--index-url` to prevent `pip` from looking directly on PyPI.
+For this reason, if you opt to using these two options in order to provide *private packages*, you should *also* use `--index-url` to prevent `pip` from looking directly on PyPI.
 You can then configure either a [devpi](https://www.devpi.net/) or a [simpleindex](https://github.com/uranusjr/simpleindex) server, and configure them to redirect to PyPI *except* for the packages which you wish to control.

 ### `--index-url` or `--no-index`
 These two options are used to either replace the default PyPI index by your own (using the aforementionned `devpi` or `simpleindex` solutions), or to completely disable the index (and then only locate packages using local paths).
 These options are the only recommendable options if *security* is your absolute concern.
 You can then populate a carefully curated list of packages which you allow.